 The Hon.
-Clarine Nardi Riddle, chair of the firm’s Government Affairs and Strategic Counsel Practice Group and former United States Senate Chief of Staff to Senator Joseph I. Lieberman, draws on her insider’s perspective of the legislative and judicial systems to provide legal, strategic and policy advice to national and international clients on matters at the intersection of law, business and public policy.
+Clarine Nardi Riddle, Chair of the firm’s Government Affairs and Strategic Counsel Practice Group and former United States Senate Chief of Staff to Senator Joseph I. Lieberman, draws on her insider’s perspective of the legislative and judicial systems to provide legal, strategic and policy advice to national and international clients on matters at the intersection of law, business and public policy.

 Clarine has a wide range of experience at the local, state and federal levels of government.
-In addition to having been a leader of bipartisan chief of staff groups on Capitol Hill, she has a solid record of collaborating with the White House and decision-makers on both sides of the aisle to shape legislation and to assist in the approval of presidential executive and judicial nominations.
-She also has worked with various political action committees, and has extensive experience working with advocacy groups and grassroots networks to advance legislative goals.
-She worked with Senator Lieberman in virtually every major area of public policy, including national and homeland security, foreign policy, fiscal policy, environmental protection, human rights, health care, trade, energy, cybersecurity and taxes.
-She couples this with her judicial experience to provide legal, strategic and policy advice to national and international clients on matters at the intersection of law, business and public policy.
+While advocating for her clients, she collaborates with the White House and decision-makers to shape legislation.
+She also regularly works with political action committees and advocacy groups to advance legislative goals.
+She has experience with virtually every major area of public policy, including national and homeland security, foreign policy, fiscal policy, environmental protection, human rights, health care, trade, energy, cybersecurity and taxes.

 At Kasowitz, Clarine has represented defense, aerospace, technology, telecommunications, education, and government clients, as well as individuals, in developing relationships with key decision makers on both sides of the aisle on Capitol Hill; advocating for legislative, regulatory and policy changes; creating and executing complex government strategies; conducting outreach efforts to various think tanks; and building coalitions to ensure her clients’ government affairs and public policy objectives are achieved.